logicbox/jquery-simplyscroll/README.md

 ## Contributors ##

-Thanks to all who over in the years have used, given feedback and contributed to this plugin.
+Thanks to all who over the years have used, given feedback and contributed to this plugin.
 Including recently:

 Paloaltowil (https://github.com/paloaltowil)